jsmoriss/jsm-show-term-meta/README.md

 <p><strong>Need some help debugging your term meta?</strong></p>

 <blockquote>
-The JSM's Show Term Meta plugin displays all term meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of term editing pages (categories, tags, etc.).
+<p>The JSM's Show Term Meta plugin displays all term meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of term editing pages (categories, tags, etc.).</p>
 </blockquote>

 <p>Term meta has been available since WordPress v4.4.
-Older plugins that support "<em>term meta</em>" may not use WordPress term meta functions, preferring to use their own custom solutions instead.
+Older plugins that supported "<em>term meta</em>" before WordPress v4.4 may not use the current WordPress term meta functions &mdash; preferring to use their own custom "<em>term meta</em>" solutions instead.
 This custom "<em>term meta</em>", which is not stored in the WordPress term meta table, will not appear in the Term Meta list.
-You can contact the author of those plugins to request an update, which uses the WordPress term meta functions, or hook the 'jsm_stm_term_meta' filter to merge custom "<em>term meta</em>".</p>
+You can contact the author of those older plugins to request an update, which uses the current WordPress term meta functions, or hook the 'jsm_stm_term_meta' filter to merge the custom "<em>term meta</em>".
+As an example, the <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a> plugin still does not use term meta functions, while <a href="https://wordpress.org/plugins/woocommerce/">WooCommerce</a> and the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> plugins do.</p>

 <h4>Plugin Settings</h4>